drewdeponte/git-ps-book/src/guides/combine-multiple-patches.md

 their commit message.
 The `ps-id` in the commit message is how Git Patch Stack uniquely identifies patches and tracks and associates state to them.

-If you are in a situation where only one of the pathes involved has a `ps-id` you will likely want to keep that `ps-id` in the resulting combined patch's commit message.
+If you are in a situation where only one of the patches involved has a `ps-id` you will likely want to keep that `ps-id` in the resulting combined patch's commit message.